jonasoesch/p9/paper.md

 ![mortality-causes](/Users/jonas/Desktop/P9/bericht/img/mortality-causes.png)

-The final transition in mortality splits the "25–44" year old age group by their causes of death and changes the y-axis from the relative mortality rate to the total number of deaths.
-This helps explain the strange peak for this age group between 1985 and 1995 and shows that it's due to the AIDS-epidemic in the same time.
-The animation first hides all the other age groups, splits the "25–44"-line and morphs them into the different age groups.
+Some readers might have wondered why the mortality rate for "25–44" year olds was rising  at the beginning of the 90s.
+This mini-story introduces their causes of death in the second chart which quickly answers the question: it was precisely at this point that the AIDS-epidemic was at its peak and has most strongly affected this age group.
+The animation first hides all the other age groups, splits the "25–44"-line and morphs it into the different causes of death.

 ### Energy

+This story talks about the evolution of energy sources in the U.S: since the beginning of the century.
+It combines a story from the New York Times  [@Popovich-18:howdoes] with one from Forbes [@Mahajan-18:plungingprices].

 #### Energy A

 ![energy-A](/Users/jonas/Desktop/P9/bericht/img/energy-A.png)

-The energy story starts by showing the evolution of different means of energy production in the U.S. In the second chart the y-axis is reconfigured to show the contribution each energy source had to total energy production.
-From comparing the two charts it becomes clear that while the output has risen for each source, the energy mix is significantly changed over the years with greener sources on the rise.
+The energy story starts by showing the evolution of different energy sources in the U.S in absolute numbers.
+In the second chart it shows how the proportions have changed over time.
+From comparing the two charts it becomes clear that while the absolute output has either risen or stagnated, coal has been used significantly less while the focus seems to be shifting to natural gas and the renewables.
 The animated transition morphs the lines into their respective areas in the second chart.

 #### Energy B

 ![energy-B](/Users/jonas/Desktop/P9/bericht/img/energy-B.png)

 As in the mortality narrative, the second transition starts out with the last chart from the previous transition.
-It splits the mean of wind energy by state to show how differently this source has evolved depending on the place to show how differently wind energy has evolved depending on location.
-It shows that while wind energy might be a small contributor to total U.S. energy production it is a major source of energy in certain (great plains) states.
+In the second chart it shows how wind has become a major energy source in certain (great plain states).
+The transition leads to the conclusion that, although the rise of wind energy looks unspectacular on a national scale, growth has been exponential in some places.
 The animation first hides everything except the area for "wind" which is then split and morphed into the lines of the individual states.

 #### Energy C